axatbhardwaj/palworld-server-launcher/README.md

 ## Prerequisites

-- A Linux distribution based on Debian or Ubuntu.
+- An Ubuntu Linux distribution.
 - `sudo` privileges for the user running the script.

 ## Installation